 Franco Tiger clocked 1:56.7, leaving his opponents with no excuses, although a history-making protest by Harney on behalf of Jack Morris may have suggested otherwise.

 After that controversial third, Sean Harney declared the gelding would get better and we would be hearing a lot more about Jack Morris.
-Well we certainly did, and more about Harney, too.

 The 1993 Miracle Mile received unprecedented media coverage - in the press, radio and television - mainly due to the flamboyant and colourful Sean Harney.